 As a non-profit organization, the North Superior Workforce Planning Board is governed by a Board of Directors who represent the community and various Labour Market Partner Groups.
 The Directors serve on various committees volunteering their time and expertise to workforce development issues.
 Each Director is expected to be a liaison between the community and the Board.
 Being a Board Member on the NSWPB provides several unique challenges simply due to our local geography, however through teleconferences and substantial travel, NSWPB Directors make it work.
 We thank them for their dedication and commitment to their position on the Board.

-The Board is comprised of representatives from Business, Labour, Francophone, Indigenous, Women, Racial Minorities, Persons with Disabilities, Educator/Trainers, as well as one non-voting member representing municipal government.
+The Board is comprised of representatives from Business, Labour, Francophone, Indigenous, Women, Persons with Disabilities, Educator/Trainers, as well as a member representing municipal government.